 Skin experts warn sun lovers – tan now, cancer later

-• More than one in ten of us would delay getting a mole checked believing it too trivial to consult our GP
+BAPRAS and the British Association of Dermatologists stress the importance of early diagnosis in successfully treating skin cancer and minimising scarring as research reveals one in ten of us would delay getting a mole checked, believing it too trivial to consult our GP

 With holiday season fast approaching, new research from the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS) has found that 28% of 18-24 year olds say the risk of skin cancer won’t make them spend less time sunbathing this summer.
 Of these, 43% said this was because the threat of skin cancer didn’t occur to them, while 19% didn’t realise they were at risk of developing it.

 Skin cancer is on the rise.
 An estimated 2002 new cases are diagnosed in the UK each day.
 Melanoma, the deadliest form of skin cancer, is also increasing particularly within younger age groups.
 In fact the potentially fatal melanoma is thought to be the second most common cancer for those aged 20 to 402.
 Fifty women under the age of 40 die from melanoma each year.

 In spite of this, nearly one fifth of British adults aren’t going to change their sunbathing habits.
 Thirty per cent of people said this was because skin cancer didn’t cross their minds when soaking up the rays.